The Pandemic Blues

 Release stressful pent-up energy while indoors.
 I find when I’m feeling anxious or sad while I’m inside, physical movement is one of the best ways to relieve stress.
 Here are a few ways to get physical without going outside:

 Exercise.
 There are scores of online exercise sites.
 And it’s not just Jack LaLanne calisthenics.
-I’m trying live stream Tai Chi!
+I found an inspiring and fun virtual exercise class that I take a few times a week.

 Find a project.
 Now I’m not chopping wood in my apartment, but this week I’ve been polishing my mother’s old silver salt and pepper shakers, which I’ll shortly display in my kitchen.
 It takes more effort than you’d think.
 When I feel a bit of anxiety, I run for the shakers and after 20 minutes or so of polishing I’ve got my equilibrium back.